 - Click Settings > Account details, then in the License Testing section, add the Google email addresses for your tester accounts.

 - Build a signed APK file for your In-app Billing application.
 To learn how to build and sign your APK, see Building Your Application for Release.

 - Make sure that you have uploaded the signed APK for your application to the Play Console, and associated one or more in-app products with your application.
 You don't need to publish the application on Google Play to test it.

 Warning: It may take up to 2-3 hours after uploading the APK for Google Play to recognize your updated APK version.
 If you try to test your application before your uploaded APK is recognized by Google Play, your application will receive a ‘purchase cancelled’ response with an error message “This version of the application is not enabled for In-app Billing.”

 - Install the APK file to your physical test device by using the

-- Your test device is running on Android SDK Version 2.2 (API level 8) or higher, and is installed with Google Play client Version 3.9.16 or higher.
+adbtool.
+To learn how to install the application, see Running on a Device.
+Make sure that your test device is running on Android 2.2 (API level 8) or higher and is installed with Google Play client Version 3.9.16 or higher.

 - Login to the test device by using a tester account.
 Test your In-app Billing application by purchasing a few items, and fix any issues that you encounter.
 To learn more about how you can perform large-scale testing of your In-app Billing app, see Test Purchases (In-app Billing Sandbox).